elegant-talk/elegant/COMPATIBILITY.md

 #### Solution

-On Node 0.10, using a `try..catch` around the ES2015 edition, with a fallback to the ES5 edition ES5, was not enough, as V8 would forcefully output the following to stderr:
+On Node 0.10, using a `try..catch` around the ES2015 edition with a fallback to the ES5 edition ES5 was not enough, as V8 would forcefully output the following to stderr:

 ```
 node_modules/cson/node_modules/extract-opts/node_modules/typechecker/es6/lib/typechecker.js:29